adeloucas/GSoC-Akkadian/README.md

 I will be updating weekly the development of this project, labeled as such until final submission week:

        _e.g._ \
-       z - ATF Converter EOW x.ipynb \
+       z - ATF Converter EOW x.md \
-       z - ATF Converter EOW x+1.ipynb \
+       z - ATF Converter EOW x+1.md \
        etc.